Atto of Vercelli: Episcopate of Vercelli

 Atto's rise to become bishop of Vercelli was the consequence of a violent attack on the city of Pavia.
 The invading army was Hungarian in origin.
-In 924 CE, forces entered Italy, descending upon Pavia on March 12.
-Ragembert, Atto's predecessor as bishop of Vercelli, was in Pavia at the time, and perished in the event.
+In 924, forces entered Italy, descending upon Pavia on 12 March.
+Ragembert, Atto's predecessor as bishop of Vercelli, was in Pavia at the time and perished in the event.
 This left the bishopric of Vercelli open for Atto, who must have been a prominent member of the clergy in Vercelli already to be eligible for the position.
 The episcopate put Atto in contact with many powerful men, including Hugh of Provence, King of Italy; Lothar II, King of Italy and Hugh's son; and the margrave Berengar II.
 He served as Grand Chancellor to both Hugh of Provence and Lothar II during their respective reigns over the Kingdom of Italy.
 His position with Lothar II began in May of 950.
 Atto did not agree with Lothar's unjust means of ruling, but was unsuccessful in making any real changes, as he could only council the young king.